-In sum, the concern with the health of oceans and of marine biodiversity has been growing steadily at the international level in the last few decades, as duly highlighted in the final document of the Rio+20 Conference - "The Future We Want".
-Overexploitation of marine resources, climate change, pollutant impact, ocean acidification, and particularly conservation of marine biodiversity beyond national jurisdiction, coupled with a greater understanding of the synergies of living organisms in the oceans, have raised high alert signals on the impacts of human activities in these sensitive ecosystems.
+In summary, the concern with the health of the oceans and of marine biodiversity has been growing steadily at the international level in the last few decades, as duly highlighted in the final document of the Rio+20 Conference - "The Future We Want".
+Overexploitation of marine resources, climate change, pollutant impacts, ocean acidification, and particularly conservation of marine biodiversity beyond national jurisdiction, coupled with a greater understanding of the synergies of living organisms in the oceans, have raised high alert signals on the impacts of human activities in these sensitive ecosystems.
 Similarly, in several international fora, measures are being taken with the purpose of protecting biodiversity in general or targeting specific species, ranging from appropriate management of fish stocks to full protection of highly endangered species.

 These issues have become a priority concern regionally and internationally, as seen in the case of the protection of sharks and rays, approved in 2013 within the framework of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
-The same applies to the increasing international adhesion to the Convention on Migratory Species (CMS), reaffirming riverin countries commitment in joining the global efforts in this area.
+The same applies to the increasing international adhesion to the Convention on Migratory Species (CMS), reaffirming the countries' commitment in joining the global efforts for the protection of migratory species.

-Argentina, Brazil, South Africa and Uruguay strongly encourage other countries, not only in the South Atlantic, but all over the world, to create sanctuaries for cetaceans in their waters.
-Nevertheless, as whales are highly migratory animals, it requires also a concerted multilateral effort to guarantee their conservation and the recovery of their populations.
+Argentina, Brazil, Gabon, South Africa and Uruguay strongly encourage other countries, not only in the South Atlantic, but all over the world, to create sanctuaries for cetaceans in their waters.
+As whales are highly migratory animals, a concerted multilateral effort is required to guarantee their conservation and help the recovery of some of the highly exploited populations.
 Many other species that are dependent on the existence of whales would benefit from this cooperation.

-Whereas the Scientific Committee at IWC favours a "whaling and stocks" approach, and has a position of not recommending the creation of the SAWS claiming current practices do not harm whale stocks, the sponsors of the SAWS and other IWC members have taken a more conservationist approach with the view to replenishing whale populations (many hold as few as a tenth of the original number of individuals, and some are endangered) and direct efforts to research and non-lethal uses such as whale watching.
-This constitutes an entirely viable use of whale resources, in urgent need of sounder scientific basis for its management.
+The sponsors of the SAWS and other IWC members have taken a conservationist approach with the view to help enhance the recovery of depleted whale populations (many hold as few as a tenth of the original number of individuals, and some are endangered).
+This includes direct efforts to research and develop non-lethal and non-extractive uses such as whale watching.
+Whale watching constitutes an entirely viable use of whale resources, but is in need of sounder scientific basis for its management.

-In light of the recent International Workshop on the South Atlantic Whale Sanctuary, held in March 19-21, at Praia do Forte, Bahia, Brazil, in which delegations from several IWC member countries engaged in discussions regarding the SAWS proposal, the following preliminary conclusions could be highlighted:
+In light of the International Workshop on the South Atlantic Whale Sanctuary, held in March 19- 21, 2014 at Praia do Forte, Bahia, Brazil, in which delegations from several IWC member countries engaged in discussions regarding the SAWS proposal, the following preliminary conclusions could be highlighted:

-- The Proposal of the SAWS is in full accordance with the provisions of the International Convention of 1946 on whale activities, and it thus would contribute to the achievement of the Convention's objectives; - ii) it fully meets the interests of the region's coastal communities, many of which have already been benefitting from the gradual recovery of whale species and populations, whose conservation in the long-term may potentially extend social-economic benefits to thousands of other citizens in our countries; - iii) it provides a platform for cooperation and exchange of non-lethal research activities on cetaceans and for the sustainable management of watching tourism, as well as it significantly broadens the region's relevance in the international market for this type of ecotourism; - iv) it can be considered a crucial element in the negotiations on the future of the International Whale Commission, in the context of the efforts undertaken by the countries in the region to take into account different perspectives concerning the management of whale resources and to protect their respective interests in the non-lethal management of cetaceans within the scope of international law.
+- i) The Proposal of the SAWS is in full accordance with the provisions of the International Convention of 1946 related to management, and it thus would contribute to the achievement of the Convention's objectives; - ii) It fully meets the interests of the region's coastal communities, many of which have already been benefitting from the gradual recovery of whale species and populations, whose conservation in the long-term may potentially extend social-economic benefits to thousands of other citizens in our countries; - iii) It provides a platform for cooperation and exchange of non-lethal research activities on cetaceans and for the sustainable management of whale watching tourism, and significantly broadens the region's relevance in the international market for this type of ecotourism;

+iv) It can be considered a crucial element in the negotiations on the future of the International Whale Commission, in the context of the efforts undertaken by the countries in the region to take into account different perspectives concerning the management of whale resources and to protect their respective interests in the non-lethal management of cetaceans within the scope of international law.